ahgraber/ml_setup/r.md

 updated 19 Jan 2019

 1. Decide whether to use vanilla R or an optimized version:
-If you are doing a lot of ML work, it may be worth using linear algebra libraries that have been optimized for the instructionset supported by your processor(s).
-In this case, you may have to edit your Python/R installations as well as update evironmental variables on your OS to point to the optimized libraries.
+If you are doing a lot of ML work, it may be worth using linear algebra libraries that have been [optimized for the instruction set supported by your processor(s)](optimized.md).
+In this case, you may have to edit your Python/R installations as well as update evironmental variables on your OS to point to the optimized libraries .
 In fact, while you can hack it yourself by downloading some optimized BLAS packages and enabling multithreaded performance, [Microsoft(!)](https://mran.microsoft.com/documents/rro/multithread) has done all of the hard lifting for you!

 2. Download R (pick a version)